-If you fancy something a sweet, you can nip into the Man of Aran Fudge, or, our personal favourite, ice cream from Paudy’s.
+If you fancy something sweet, you can nip into the Man of Aran Fudge, or, our personal favourite, ice cream from Paudy’s.

 If you fancy having a nosey at another gorgeous old thatched cottage, take the 3-minute cycle to the Man of Aran Cottage.

-This is an old thatched cottage that was build in 1930 for use in the movie ‘The Man of Aran’.
+This is an old thatched cottage that was built in 1930 for use in the movie ‘The Man of Aran’.
 It’s now a B&B, which should appeal to those of you looking for unique places to stay during your visit.

 Stop 5: Dún Aonghasa

 You can safely park your bike at a dedicated parking station just down the road from Paudy’s and the cafe and use it as your starting point for your walk to Dún Aonghasa.